emanuelemuzio/wsda/README.md

 ## Functional Requirements

 The application must be hable to simulate the handling of pre-paid credit cards.
+The application will differentiate 3 user types:

+1. Admin (only one for the entire project)
+2. Merchant (one store has many merchants)
+3. Credit card owner

 The required functionalities are:

 1. Creating new credit cards